davelunt/NemaTree/README.md

 This file should contain:

-- the basename of your `.fas` file containing your samples, e.g. myseqsname (REQUIRED)
+- the path to your file containing your samples (REQUIRED)
-- the basename of the reference alignment file to which your sequences will be aligned.
+- the name of the reference alignment file to which your sequences will be aligned.
 Choose between the whole genus or just clades123 (OPTIONAL)

-Except for the name of your sample file, all other config parameters have default values and can be left as is.
+Except for the sample file, all other config parameters have default values and can be left as is.
 You can also check `docs/tree_formatting.md` for more information on getting the best tree.

 ### Dry run, then run the workflow